hyperledger/aries-rfcs/concepts/0094-cross-domain-messaging/README.md

 Most Sender-to-Receiver messages will be sent between parties that have shared pairwise DIDs.
 When that is true, the Sender will (usually) AuthCrypt the message.
 If that is not the case, or for some other reason the Sender does not want to AuthCrypt the message, AnonCrypt will be used.
 In either case, the Indy-SDK `pack()` function handles the encryption.

-If there are mediators specified in the `RoutingKeys` of the service endpoint for the destination agent, the Sender must wrap the message for the Receiver in a 'Forward' message for each mediator.
+If there are mediators specified in the DID service endpoint for the Receiver agent, the Sender must wrap the message for the Receiver in a 'Forward' message for each mediator.
 It is assumed that the Receiver can determine the from `did` based on the `to` DID using their pairwise relationship.

 ```json
 {